colonelwatch/colonelwatch.github.io/_posts/2020-08-13-linear_to_logarithmic.md

 #### Addendum: "Second-order" Pseudo-logarithmic Volume Control

-Notice that the range of volume control for this circuit is 20dB, give or take.
-There is a class of pseudo-logarithmic volume control circuits that are "second-order" in nature, with a range of around 40dB, though they require an op-amp.
+Notice that the range of volume control for that circuit was 20dB, give or take.
+There is a class of pseudo-logarithmic volume control circuits that are what I'd call "second-order" in nature, with a range of around 40dB, though they require an op-amp.
 Here is the simplest version I've found.

 <figure>
 <img src="/images/2020-08-13/figure13.png" alt="2nd-order pseudo-logarithmic circuit"/>
 </figure>

-It has a behavior of
+It has a gain of

 $$\frac{V}{V_0} = \frac{-c}{r-c+1}$$